rachitnigam/rachitnigam.com/content/post/first-two-years.md

 I spent my summer in Redmond at FRL using program synthesis to solve hardware problems.
-Working on program synthesis is a roller coaster: the solver gives you solutions and you're happy and at some point it stops scaling and you don't know what to do anymore and everything is sad.
+Working on program synthesis is a roller coaster: the solver gives you solutions and you're happy.
+At some point it stops scaling and you don't know what to do anymore and everything is sad.

 I also wrote a few short sections for the Dahlia paper hoping to hit the